Parthavu/Project-Euler/README.md

 Solving problems is the best way to learn.

+I try not brute forcing the solutions and using math to solve them... doesn't always work out all too well :|

-C++ may have been a bad choice but something about that language atracts me.
+C++ may have been a bad choice but something about that language attracts me.